bilune/microfrontends-architecture/README.md

 ```

 ### Common areas
-Despite the fact that each portion of the application is owned by a different team, there are common areas in the hole app that need to be shared.
+Despite the fact that each portion of the application is owned by a different team, there are common areas in the whole app that need to be shared.
 Module Federation allows us to achieve that by exposing some methods or components and allowing child apps to consume them.
 This example uses [@module-federation/nextjs-mf](https://github.com/module-federation/universe/tree/main/packages/nextjs-mf).
 To expose some parts of the host app, you can set it up like this.